acohan/TAC-Pyramid-Annotations/README.md

 # TAC Pyramid Annotations
-This reporsitory contains human Pyramid annotations for the [TAC 2014 scientific summarization](www.nist.gov/tac/2014/BiomedSumm/) dataset.
+This reporsitory contains human Pyramid annotations for the TAC 2014 scientific summarization dataset [1].

 The provided annotations include the main information units in each of the human written summaries.
 File names correspond to the TAC "topic_id" and the "annotator_id".
 ##### Annotation format